 Overall, the most common gynecologic causes of pelvic pain include

 Ovarian mass, sometimes with rupture or torsion

-Uterine fibroids Uterine Fibroids Uterine fibroids are benign uterine tumors of smooth muscle origin.
-Fibroids frequently cause abnormal uterine bleeding, pelvic pain and pressure, urinary and intestinal symptoms, and pregnancy... read more do not usually cause pain, but pain is possible if they put pressure on surrounding structures, contribute to dysmenorrhea, or degenerate.
+Uterine fibroids Uterine Fibroids Uterine fibroids (leiomyomas) are benign smooth muscle tumors of the uterus.
+Fibroids frequently cause abnormal uterine bleeding and pelvic pressure and sometimes urinary or intestinal symptoms... read more do not usually cause pain, but pain is possible if they put pressure on surrounding structures, contribute to dysmenorrhea, or degenerate.

 Nongynecologic disorders that can cause pelvic pain may occur in any system located in the pelvis:

 Gastrointestinal (eg, tumors, constipation Constipation Constipation is difficult or infrequent passage of stool, hardness of stool, or a feeling of incomplete evacuation.
 (See also Constipation in Children.)
 No bodily function is more variable and... read more , inflammatory bowel disease Overview of Inflammatory Bowel Disease Inflammatory bowel disease (IBD), which includes Crohn disease and ulcerative colitis, is a relapsing and remitting condition characterized by chronic inflammation at various sites in the gastrointestinal... read more , high perirectal abscess)